Edith Barrett: Biography

 After starring on Broadway often as the romantic heroine, her Hollywood career started as a character actress in 1941 in a film noir directed by Charles Vidor, Ladies in Retirement.
 She played one of the two half-witted half-sisters of Ida Lupino's homicidal character.
 Her best remembered movie role is possibly Mrs. Holland's mother-in-law, Mrs. Rand, in the cult classic I Walked with a Zombie (1943), a movie sometimes described as Jane Eyre in the Caribbean.
 She was almost three years younger than her "son" in that film (played by Tom Conway).
 She appeared briefly onscreen with Price twice in The Song of Bernadette (1943) and again in Keys of the Kingdom (1944).
 The following year she was seen as Mrs. Fairfax in 20th Century-Fox's adaptation of the real Jane Eyre (1944).
 She retired from films after a minor role in The Swan (1956), compiling a filmography of more than 20 films.

 In the mid-1950s, Barrett revived her career on television in a series of appearances in character roles in Alfred Hitchcock Presents.
 She essayed the role of Sarah Barnhart in a Telephone Time drama entitled Recipe for Success in 1958.
 She went on to perform in series such as Schlitz Playhouse of Stars, Westinghouse Desilu Playhouse, Lux Video Theatre, and Northwest Passage.

-Barrett spent much of her later life befriending and helping other New York stage actresses who found the transition to cinemagraph technology both career-crippling and creatively demoralizing.
-She often said of her own faltering film and television career that “the screen just didn't like me,” implying that she was not photogenic.
+Barrett dedicated much of her later life to supporting fellow New York stage actresses who struggled in the motion picture and television industries.
+Reflecting on her own declining success in film and television, Barrett often remarked, “the screen just didn’t like me,” suggesting she felt she wasn’t photogenic.

-Barrett died at age 70 in Albuquerque, New Mexico, living near her son, V. B. Price, and his family.
-She had made it something of a habit and a joke to fib about her age when it suited her.
-She was so successful at it that the headline of the New York Times obituary declared she had died at age 64.
+Barrett resided in Santa Monica, California from 1946 to 1976.
+She died at age 70 in Albuquerque, New Mexico, living near her son, V. B. Price, and his family.
+Barrett's New York Times obituary misreported her age as 64.